1963 Indianapolis mayoral election

 The Indianapolis mayoral election of 1963 took place on November 5, 1963, and saw the election of John J. Barton.

 Barton won a hotly contested Democratic primary.
 Barton defeated Republican Clarence Drayer and independent candidate Samuel Unger in the general election.

 Barton's campaign platform promised to reform the Indianapolis Police Department, involve the community in decision making, seek federal assistance for Indianapolis whenever possible, practice slum clearance, and make infrastructure repairs.

+This was the last time a Democrat was elected Mayor of Indianapolis until 1999.